pnpm/pnpm/.changeset/fluffy-goats-double.md

 "supi": patch
 ---

-Pass `childConcurrency` to headless.
-Setting childConcurrency should an effect during frozen lockfile installation.
+Pass `childConcurrency` option to `@pnpm/headless`.
+Setting `childConcurrency` should have an effect during frozen lockfile installation.